kipronokoech/Mask-R-CNN-for-Fruit-Detection/README.md

 ```bash
 pip3 install -r requirements.txt
 ```
 - Download the datasets and Mask R-CNN pre-trained weights [[link]](https://drive.google.com/drive/folders/1nVDuAx7qNio2drHVjADsG6s6wfZ4tKdH?usp=sharing) into corresponding folders.
 The pre-trained weights can be downloaded [here](https://github.com/matterport/Mask_RCNN/releases) as well.
-The weights should be saved in [assets](assets) folder
+The weights should be saved in [assets](assets) folder.
-- [Optional] The trained model (trained_model/mask_rcnn_fruit_0477.h5) used to generate the results is part of the content of the above link.
-If you are interested in reproducing the results without training the model place this file should be placed in the [logs](assets/logs) folder.
+- [Optional] The trained model trained_model/mask_rcnn_fruit_0477.h5 used to generate the results is part of the content of the above link.
+If you are interested in reproducing the results without training the model place this file should be placed in the [logs](assets/logs) folder. \
+- Evaluation:
+	- Generate per-image truth masks by executing [generate_truth-masks.py](evaluation/generate_truth-masks.py).
+	- Execute [runMain.py](evaluation/runMain.py) in order to generate evaluation results.
+All the evaluation results will be written into [results](evaluation/results) folder.

 ## Training progress plot